 This large tanto consists of nine separate components that began as twenty one individual pieces, crafted and finished entirely with hand tools and traditional techniques.

-Blade construction is muku with a hira-zukuri profile, hoso suguha hamon, and an iori mune.
+Blade has a hira-zukuri profile, hoso suguha hamon, and an iori mune.
 The blade is just under 13.5″ long, overall length is just under 19.5″, and the overall length when sheathed is just about 21.5″.
 Accompanied by a hand stitched reclaimed silk obi storage bag and antique silk sageo cord.
+Pairs well with Driftwood & Antler Tanto Kake display stand.

 長さ/刃長 Nagasa: 11 sun 3 bu (341mm)